-Regular readers will be aware that Arran has featured once or twice already on WhiskyReviews.net but it is testament to the quality of the whisky being produced at this little distillery that I keep returning to them.
+Regular readers will be aware that Arran has featured a couple of times already on WhiskyReviews.net but it is testament to the quality of the spirit being produced at this little distillery that I keep returning to it.

-By Scottish standards, Arran is a young distillery, but the reputation of its malt has been steadily growing over the years.
-The distillery itself is of a simple, modern design though the pagoda’s which crown the rooftops pay homage to tradition.
-The buildings seem to huddle together for warmth at the foot of some impressive hills, home of course, to the famous eagles which adorn every bottle of the Arran malt.
+Arran is a relatively young distillery, but the reputation of its malt has been steadily growing over the past few years.
+The distillery buildings are of a simple, modern design though the pagoda’s which crown the rooftops pay homage to tradition.
+The buildings seem to huddle together for warmth at the foot of an imposing hillside, home to the famous eagles which adorn every bottle of the Arran malt.

-The tour kicks off with an introductory video which is accompanied by a welcoming dram of the excellent 14 year old, before moving on to view the production area.
-Arran is a compact site, with mashtuns, washbacks and stills all under one roof and as a result, is perhaps inevitably, one of the shorter distillery tours at around 45 minutes.
+The tour begins with an introductory video, accompanied by a welcoming dram of the excellent 14 year old, before moving on to the production area.
+It is a compact site, with mashtun, washbacks and stills under one roof.
+As a result, tours are on the short side, running at around 45 minutes.

-Value for Money: 9.5 / 10.
-Generally speaking, the Arran malt is great value for money with bottling strength of 46% as standard and much of the range no more than £50.
+Value for Money: Generally speaking, the Arran malt is great value for money with a bottling strength of 46% as standard and much of the range retailing for around £50.

 Overall: 44 / 50.